 Prior to his medical training, Dr. Klippenstein also completed Bachelor of Theology and Bachelor of Arts degrees in Winnipeg.

 Dr. Klippenstein practices as a general orthopaedist, with a broad range of interests including sports and work related injuries, arthritic conditions, and patients of all ages.
 He has a particular focus on reconstructive procedures of the shoulder, knee and ankle.
 He performs shoulder and knee replacements, including partial knee replacements.
-His performs a large volume of arthroscopic procedures, both in Brandon and Minnedosa, and continues to incorporate advances in minimally invasive surgery in his practice.
+He performs a large volume of arthroscopic procedures, both in Brandon and Minnedosa, and continues to incorporate advances in minimally invasive surgery in his practice.
 He sees acute injuries and trauma through the Brandon Regional Health Centre.

 Dr Klippenstein is active in ongoing professional development and skills upgrading through regular meetings and courses, and has an interest in furthering orthopaedic education in the Westman area.
 He has an appointment as a lecturer for the University of Manitoba and is involved in training of medical students and residents.